November 6, 2013

 This blog is an extension of our blog on Foundations of Risk Management.

-In this session, we will share with you Tips of Quantitative Methods:
+In this session, we had share Tips of Quantitative Methods:

 2. To solve Conditional Probability you must understand Bayes’ Theorem as it is quite important.
 There are two ways you can solve Bayes’ based questions, one is to remember the formula which can be a nightmare (for me at least!).
 Second way is to use the Tree Diagrams.
 If you understand Tree diagrams properly; you will be able to solve most the questions.